calaldees/TeachProgramming/book/README.md

 automate actions (create scrips, links things together, trigger dataflow) autonimously create something (most people are give a constrained task)

-to get to a level above you need 100's and hundreds of challenge hours in year 7,8,9 they get 30 hours a year maximum
+to get to a level above you need 360 guided learning hours and probably more in year 7,8,9 they get 30 hours a year maximum
 A GCSE is 60 hours